paulegradie/Sailfish/README.md

 ### DemoTestRunner
 Naturally, most developers will wish to executes their performance tests in an IDE.
-This is why we provide the `VeerPerforma.TestAdapter`, which allows you to activate test classes directly from the IDE.
+This is why we provide the `Sailfish.TestAdapter`, which allows you to activate test classes directly from the IDE.
 You are likely familiar with Visual Studio, or perhaps Jetbrains Rider's, test running tools (the little play button that appears next to your tests).
 The `DemoTestRunner` project has the test adapter installed and provides a simple test for you to see how this works.

 ### DemoConsoleApp
-If you're looking to run performance tests as part of your automated build and test pipeline, you can use use the `VeerPerformaExecutor` in a console app that is easily invokable.
+If you're looking to run performance tests as part of your automated build and test pipeline, you can use use the `SailfishExecutor` in a console app that is easily invokable.
 The `DemoConsoleApp` demonstrates this functionality and also provides a simple command line interface using the `McMaster.Extensions.CommandLineUtils`, which is a neat simple way to provide CLI args.

 # Example Test Case